 Step 5: The person’s cremated remains are processed and given to their family

 After several hours inside a cremation chamber, a person’s cremation should be complete.
 At that time, a cremation provider will gather a person’s remains and process them to turn them into the “ashes” that will be given back to a person’s family.
 From there, the person’s family will be able to do whatever they would like with the remains.
 They can put them into an urn and take them home, store them in a columbarium at a cemetery, or even scatter them somewhere special.

-Do you still have questions about the cremation process?
+Do you still have questions about the cremation process or how a cremation service work?
 If so, Middlesex Cremation can answer them for you.
 We can also lend a helping hand to any families that need to plan Nashua, NH cremations for their loved ones.
 Call us now to see what we can do for your family.

 Cremation Service FAQs

 Do you have clothes on when you are cremated?

 Cremation can be done with or without any piece of garment.
 Typically, cremation is done with whatever clothing the deceased is wearing.

 No, draining body fluids before cremation is not usually done.
 But if there’s viewing before the cremation, then the embalming process is required.
 The embalming process involves exchanging body fluids with chemicals.

 How long does it take to cremate a body?

 Cremation usually takes 90 minutes to two hours.
 Some might take longer than that, depending on the body size or mass of the deceased and the crematory facility.